apache/shardingsphere/docs/document/content/test-manual/pipeline-e2e-test/_index.en.md

 pipeline.it.native.mysql.port=3306
 ```

-Find test class and start it on IDE.
+4. Find test class and start it on IDE.

-#### Docker environment setup
+#### DOCKER environment setup

 Refer to `.github/workflows/e2e-pipeline.yml` for more details.

-Step 1: Build docker image.
+1. Build docker image.

 ```
 ./mvnw -B clean install -am -pl test/e2e/operation/pipeline -Pit.env.docker -DskipTests
 ```

-Running the above command will build a Docker image `apache/shardingsphere-proxy-test:latest`.
+Running the above command will build a docker image `apache/shardingsphere-proxy-test:latest`.

-The Docker image has port `3308` for remote debugging.
+The docker image has port `3308` for remote debugging.

 If only test code is modified, you could reuse existing docker image.

-Step 2: Configure `it-env.properties`.
+2. Configure `it-env.properties`.

 ```
 pipeline.it.env.type=DOCKER
 pipeline.it.docker.mysql.version=mysql:5.7
 ```

-Step 3: Run test cases.
+3. Run test cases.

 Take MySQL as an example:
 ```